lukaspatschil/poncho-eventbus/PUBLISH.md

 ## Merge the PR

-Merge into the maste branche
+Merge into the master branch

 ## Make new release